nesi/research-developer-cloud/docs/support/launch-and-mange-instances/launch-an-instance-via-dashboard.md

 If you have not created any security groups, you can assign only the default security group to the instance.

+!!! note
-By default the default security group is added to all instances.
+    By default the `default` security group is added to all instances.
 This is required should the instance want to communicate to the outside world or to any other instance within the FlexiHPC project.

-How to create Security Groups are explained here How to add/update and remove security groups
+    How to create `Security Groups` are explained here How to add/update and remove security groups

 **Key Pair**

 Specify a key pair that is associated with your FlexiHPC user login.
-If there is none available then you can create one by clicking Create key Pair
+If there is none available then you can create one by clicking `Create key Pair`

 If the image uses a static root password or a static key set (neither is recommended), you do not need to provide a key pair to launch the instance.

+!!! info
     The following Creating and Importing Key Pairs will also explain on how to import and create key pairs

 **Configuration**